SHI-Labs/Matting-Anything/GETTING_STARTED.md

 - Please prepare all these test sets of benchmarks and specify the paths of them in the config file.

-- Setup the environment and install MAM following the instructions in the [INSTALL.md](INSTALL.md).
+- Set up the environment and install MAM following the instructions in the [INSTALL.md](INSTALL.md).

 - Evaluate MAM based on SAM ViT-B checkpoint on each benchmark
     - PPM-100